ntent/kafka4net/README.md

 kafka4net
 =========

-NTent implementation of Kafka-0.8 client. <br/>
+#NTent implementation of Kafka-0.8 client

-Features:
+##Features:
 * Event-driven architecture, all asynchronous
 * Automatic following changes of Leader Partition in case of broker failure
 * Connection sharing: one connection per kafka broker is used